Downtown Greenville – Greenville, South Carolina

 Reflections on Downtown Greenville

-Contributor Keith Hodges shares his experience capturing a night scene, pictured above: “I was attending an event downtown one night and had to photograph these beautiful buildings with the gorgeous sky.
+Contributor Keith Hodges shares his experience capturing a night scene, pictured below: “I was attending an event downtown one night and had to photograph these beautiful buildings with the gorgeous sky.
 The natural colors were amazing.
 I did not use any photo editing software – the picture is untouched.”

 Downtown Greenville Info